jeffmerkey/netware-screensaver-linux/README.md

 /bin/screen
 ```
 It must be the last line in the file since following login, the /bin/screen
-program will be executed following login.
+program will be executed and run as a transparent bash shell.

 After you have configured these two files, logout and log back into the system for
 whichever account you have enabled and the screensaver will auto-activate after